openedx/edx-documentation/en_us/install_operations/source/installation/devstack/start_devstack.rst

 Connect to the Devstack Virtual Machine
 ********************************************

 #.
-To connect to the Devstack virtual machine, use the following SSH command
+To connect to the devstack virtual machine, use the following SSH command
    from the ``devstack`` directory.

    .. code-block:: bash